-Farewell She Goes is in pre-production and you can read more about it here
+Farewell She Goes is in post-production and you can read more about it here

 To support the Farewell She Goes production fund

 We pledge to create opportunities for the people we don't see enough of in front and behind the camera: women, black people and underrepresented groups.

 We pledge to share this important story about race, female friendship and women's rights.

 We pledge to create partnerships with organisations and charities to raise awareness and funding for social movements such as women's rights and Black Lives Matter.

 Stories matter.
 You can’t become what you’ve never seen.
 The burning question remains then: why do the majority of period films that we see either entirely neglect Black people or continue to tell the same tired narratives of crime, civil rights and slavery?